-But before I go any further, here is my personal disclaimer: I am neither SAFe practitioner, nor trainer or coach.
-I have not attended a comprehensive SAFe course...
-However...I have studied/researched SAFe extensively on my own.
-And I do know some companies that have implemented SAFe (I have talked with some of their employees).
-And I do know significant number of individuals that have been trained in SAFe.
+But before I go any further, here is my personal disclaimer: I am neither a SAFe practitioner nor trainer or coach.
+I have not attended a comprehensive SAFe course.
+However, I have studied/researched SAFe extensively on my own.
+And I do know some companies that have implemented SAFe.
+(I have talked with some of their employees.)

+And I do know a significant number of individuals that have been trained in SAFe.
 And I do know a handful of respected coaches that recommend SAFe.
 So basically, I understand SAFe beyond just knowing how to spell it.

-Now, let me put "SAFe" topic to the side, for a moment, and shift gears to something else (we will all come back to SAFe in a minute):
+Now, let me put the SAFe topic to the side for a moment and shift gears to something else.
+(We will all come back to SAFe in a minute.)

-I want to bring up the topic that has been a beat to death horse for a while, for everyone who understands agility: the topic of tooling.
+I want to bring up the topic that has been beaten to death for everyone who understands Agility: the topic of tooling.

-When it comes to discussions of agile tools, most experienced agile coaches have a long arsenal of arguments to use with their clients, prospects or less seasoned agile enthusiasts.
+When it comes to discussions of Agile tools, most experienced Agile coaches have a long arsenal of arguments to use with their clients, prospects or less seasoned Agile enthusiasts.
 Here some classic examples:

-- 1st postulate of Agile Manifesto: "Individuals and interactions over processes and tools" - "A fool with a tool is still a fool" - "The best tool in Scrum is a whiteboard (or excel, at most)" - "Agile tool is not a right solution for your deep organizational problem " - "Never begin your agile education with tools.
-Always learn principles and concepts first" - "Agile tool is a poor substitution for collaboration that you may never have.
-If you start exchanging information through a tool you will lose the benefit of live discussion.
-If you just to introduce a tool, do it later in a process, when people gain sufficient amount of knowledge and experience" - Etc, etc, etc...
+- First postulate of the Agile Manifesto: "Individuals and interactions over processes and tools." - "A fool with a tool is still a fool." - "The best tool in Scrum is a whiteboard (or Excel, at most)." - "Agile tool is not a right solution for your deep organizational problem." - "Never begin your Agile education with tools.
+Always learn principles and concepts first." - "Agile tool is a poor substitution for collaboration that you may never have.
+If you start exchanging information through a tool, you will lose the benefit of live discussion.
+If you just need to introduce a tool, do it later in a process when people gain sufficient amount of knowledge and experience." - Etc, etc, etc.

-We, as coaches, are never shy to express our strong views (sometimes, overly strong) about tools, NOT being a good solution to organizational problems and NOT being the best method (by far) to transform organizations.
+We, as coaches, are never shy to express our strong views (sometimes, overly strong) about tools NOT being a good solution to organizational problems and NOT being the best method (by far) to transform organizations.
 And I am glad we are not shy about that.
-Therefore, we are called Organizational Coaches - we look at organizations holistically.
+Therefore, we are called Organizational Coaches-we look at organizations holistically.
 For us, tooling is just a tiny fraction of a much bigger organization puzzle.
-And personally, I never heard organizational coaches disagree too much about the bullets above: we are all very much on the same page, we stand together on this, and we cannot be fooled.
+And personally, I never heard organizational coaches disagree too much about the bullets above: We are all very much on the same page; we stand together on this, and we cannot be fooled.